-‘Murder She Baked, Just Desserts’: Hallmark Mystery Movie Stars Alison Sweeney
+‘Murder She Baked: Just Desserts’ — Hallmark Mystery Movie Stars Alison Sweeney

 In Murder She Baked: Just Desserts, Hannah Swensen, your favorite sleuth, is back.
-And she’s cooking up mystery and murder in this latest Hallmark Movies And Mysteries’ installment.
-Murder She Baked: Just Desserts is directed by K.T.
+And she’s cooking up mystery and murder in this latest Hallmark Movies and Mysteries’ installment.

+Murder She Baked: Just Desserts was directed by K.T.
 Donaldson and written by Melissa Salmons.
 Based on the novel by Joanne Fluke, this latest Spring mystery movie event stars Alison Sweeney as Hannah, Cameron Mathison as Mike, Barbara Niven as Delores, Lisa Durupt as Andrea, Gabriel Hogan as Norman, Toby Levins as Bill Todd, David Lewis as Mason Kimball, Kurt Evans as Coach Bishop, James Swalm as Craig Kimball, Karen Holness as Dee Johnson, Tammy Gillis as Michelle Bishop, and Jason Mckinnon as Lowell Mantes.

 Next Sunday on @hallmarkmovie: ALL-NEW #MurderSheBaked w/ @Ali_Sweeney @CameronMathison @BarbaraNiven! ????????????@FresnoBee https://t.co/uLTbw0ER2m